 How to Care for Your Custom Bearbrick

-Keep your Bearbrick in a display case, shelf, or cabinet where it won't be knocked, bumped, or vibrated regularly.
-Movement is the enemy of any hand-painted surface.
-A glass display case is ideal โ it keeps dust off and keeps curious hands away.
+Keep your Bearbrick in a display case, shelf, or cabinet where it won't get knocked, bumped, or jostled around.
+Movement really is the enemy of any hand-painted surface β a glass display case is ideal, since it keeps the dust off and keeps curious hands away too!

-Prolonged UV exposure will cause colours to fade over time โ especially reds and yellows.
-Display away from windows or use UV-filtering display cases for long-term preservation.
+Prolonged UV exposure will cause the colours to fade over time, especially reds and yellows.
+We'd suggest displaying it away from windows, or using a UV-filtering display case if you want it to last for the long haul.

-If your piece needs dusting, use a soft, dry microfibre cloth only.
-Cleaning chemicals โ even mild ones โ can break down the varnish and damage the paint layers beneath.
+If your piece needs a little dusting, a soft, dry microfibre cloth is all you need.
+Cleaning chemicals, even mild ones, can break down the varnish and damage the paint layers underneath.

-The arms, legs, and head can be repositioned, but each time you do, friction at the joint edges will gradually wear the paint.
-Pose your piece once โ ideally right after receiving it โ and leave it in that position permanently.
+The arms, legs, and head can be repositioned, but each time you do, friction at the joint edges gradually wears the paint away.
+We'd suggest posing your piece once, ideally right after you receive it, and leaving it exactly like that from then on.

 Disclaimer

-Custom hand-painted finishes are inherently more delicate than factory-applied prints.
-Factory paints are baked and bonded at industrial temperatures โ our custom paints are applied by hand with care, but they require more thoughtful handling.
-With the right display and storage, your piece will remain in excellent condition for years.
+Custom hand-painted finishes are naturally a little more delicate than factory-applied prints.
+Factory paints are baked and bonded at industrial temperatures, while our custom paints are applied by hand with real care β which just means they need a bit more thoughtful handling.
+With the right display and storage, though, your piece will stay in beautiful condition for years to come.

 Commission Guide